-Configuring NetBackup for Sybase automatic backup schedules
+Configuring automatic backup schedules

 If you plan to have NetBackup perform automatic scheduled backups, you also need one or more automatic backup schedules.
 Generally, you configure the following automatic backup schedules for each Sybase database: one for the database dump backups and one for the transaction log backups.